eugene-eeo/tinyrecord/README.rst

         tr.insert({})
         tr.remove(where('x') == 'y')

-Note that you will have to call operaions on the transaction object and not the database itself.
+Note that you will have to call operations on the transaction object and not the database itself.
 Since tinyrecord requires some ID madness for keeping track of records deleted and inserted, it will only work